cityofaustin/ags-service-publisher/README.md

     **Note:** This looks for `.sde` files located within the directory specified by `sde_connections_dir` for each environment specified within [`userconfig.yml`](#userconfigyml).

+## Service properties

+Service properties are settings that change how a service is defined in the [Service Draft (`.sddraft`)][6] file prior to being published to ArcGIS Server.
+Examples of service properties include isolation level, number of instances per container, cache directory, etc.

+To specify service properties, create key/value pairs for the properties to set and the values to set them to.

+**Tip:** Keys are matched to service property names case-insensitively, and any underscores are stripped so that you can use `snake_case` to specify them; for example `instances_per_container` will match the `InstancesPerContainer` property.

+Additionally, the following "special" service properties are recognized:

+- `service_type`: The type of service to publish.
+Defaults to `MapServer`.
+Currently the only supported types are below:
+    - `MapServer`
+    - `GeocodeServer`
+- `replace_service`: If set to `True`, specifies that any existing service is to be replaced.
+This can be useful to enable if you find duplicate services with a timestamp suffix are being created on the server.
+- `rebuild_locators`: Whether to rebuild locators before publishing them (only applies to `GeocodeServer` services).
+- `tile_scheme_file`: Path to a tile scheme file in XML format as created by the [Generate Map Server Cache Tiling Scheme][7] geoprocessing tool.
+Used for specifying the tile scheme of cached map services.
+- `cache_tile_format`: Format for cached tile images, may be one of the following: `PNG`, `PNG8`, `PNG24`, `PNG32`, `JPEG`, `MIXED`, `LERC`
+- `compression_quality`: Compression quality for cached tile images, may be a number from `0` to `100`
+- `keep_existing_cache`: Specifies that any existing cache is to be preserved, rather than overwritten.
+- `feature_access`: A set of key/value pairs specifying the following feature service-related properties:
+    - `enabled`: Whether to enable feature access
+    - `capabilities`: A list of capabilities to enable on the feature service.
+Can be one or more of the
+    following:
+        - `query`
+        - `create`
+        - `update`
+        - `delete`
+        - `uploads`
+        - `editing`

+Service properties may be set at multiple different "levels", allowing you to define properties applicable to all services, specific environments, or specific services.

+1. Service folder level:
+    - Create a top-level `default_service_properties` key and then specify the service properties as above.
+2. Environment level:
+    - Within the top-level `environments` key, for each environment you want to set properties for, create a `service_properties` key and then specify the service properties as above.
+3. Service level:
+    - Within the top-level `services` key, for each service you want to set properties for, end the service name with a colon (`:`) to denote that it is a mapping object, and then specify the service properties as above.

+        Ensure you indent the service properties by exactly 4 spaces relative to the hyphen (`-`) before the service name.

+**Note:** Service properties are applied in the order given above, e.g. service folder, then environment, then service-level.
+So when the same property is specified at a subsequent level, it overrides the value of the previous level.

+See the [example configuration files](#example-configuration-files) section for more details.

 ## Tips

 - You can use [`fnmatch`][8]-style wildcards in any of the strings in the list arguments to the runner functions, so,